In this section you:

-Simulate the power system and observe its dynamic performance by using both the standard solution technique using a continuous solver and the phasor simulation method
+Simulate the power system and observe its dynamic performance by using and comparing results of the Continuous and Phasor Simscape™ Electrical™ Specialized Power Systems simulation types (continuous and discrete).

-You now use three types of machines of the Electrical Machines library: simplified synchronous machine, detailed synchronous machine, and asynchronous machine.
+You can use three types of machines in the Simscape > Electrical > Specialized Power Systems > Fundamental Blocks > Machines library: simplified synchronous machines, detailed synchronous machines, and asynchronous machines.
 You interconnect these machines with linear and nonlinear elements such as transformers, loads, and breakers to study the transient stability of an uninterruptible power supply using a diesel generator.

 Diesel Generator and Asynchronous Motor on Distribution Network

 This system consists of a plant (bus B2) simulated by a 1 MW resistive load and a motor load (ASM) fed at 2400 V from a distribution 25 kV system through a 6 MVA, 25/2.4 kV transformer, and from an emergency synchronous generator/diesel engine unit (SM).

 The 25 kV system is modeled by a simple R-L equivalent source (short-circuit level 1000 MVA, quality factor X/R = 10) and a 5 MW load.
 The asynchronous motor is rated 2250 HP, 2.4 kV, and the synchronous machine is rated 3.125 MVA, 2.4 kV.

 The SM parameters and the diesel engine and governor models are based on reference .

 Initially, the motor develops a mechanical power of 2000 HP and the diesel generator is in

 standby, delivering no active power.
 The synchronous machine therefore operates as a